Jacob Butterfield

-Jacob Luke Butterfield (born 10 June 1990) is an English professional footballer who plays as a midfielder for National League club Gateshead.
+Jacob Luke Butterfield (born 10 June 1990) is an English professional footballer who plays as a midfielder for club Scunthorpe United, where he holds the role of player-coach.

 Butterfield came through the youth academy at Barnsley and went on to establish himself as a first team player over a five-year spell between 2007 and 2012.
 He moved to Premier League side Norwich City but failed to make a league appearance and spent time on loan with Bolton Wanderers and Crystal Palace before signing permanently for Middlesbrough.
 He has since played for Huddersfield Town, Derby County, Sheffield Wednesday, Bradford City and Luton Town.
 Between 2020 and 2022 he played outside of English football firstly with A-League side Melbourne Victory before a stint in the Scottish Premiership with St Johnstone.

 Club career

 Early career

 Born in Bradford, Butterfield spent a brief spell with the youth team of hometown club Bradford City at the age of 7 or 8, before joining the Manchester United Academy.